Fair Housing Center Logo.

 A woman in a headscarf leaving her building with a backpack and laptop.

 The Fair Housing Act includes religion and national origin in its protected classes.
-Discrimination based on immigration status is often directly related to national origin or religion.

 National origin discrimination: different treatment in housing because of a person’s ancestry, ethnicity, birthplace, culture, or language.